Editor choice

 For beginners: AT-LP60X at $179.
 Fully automatic, built-in preamp, nothing else needed.

-For Bluetooth: Sony PS-LX3BT at $398.
-Fully automatic, Bluetooth, built-in preamp in one box.
+For Bluetooth: Sony PS-LX3BT at $328 (deal).
+Fully automatic, aptX Adaptive Bluetooth, built-in preamp in one box.

 Every Deck We Recommend